justinlietz93/TradingBot/README.md

 # Project README

 This repository contains code, logs, and various configuration files for a TensorFlow-based trading bot.
 Below is a high-level overview of each file and directory, along with usage instructions.
+For further insight and instruction, check out the documentation folder.

 ---